 The Victoria Schuck Award is given annually for the best book published on women and politics.
 It carries a prize of $1,000.

-Developed to honor Victoria Schuck's life-long commitment to women and politics, this prize recognizes and encourage research and publication in this field.
-Schuck took her Ph.D. in 1937 from Stanford University and played a leading role in opening doors for women in the profession.
-She was not only an outstanding mentor for women, but her service in senior administrative roles at Mt Holoyke College and Mount Vernon College opened doors for future generations of women leaders.
+Established to honor Victoria Schuck's life-long commitment to women and politics, this prize recognizes and encourage research and publication in this field.
+Schuck earned her PhD in 1937 from Stanford University and played a leading role in opening doors for women in the profession.
+She was not only an outstanding mentor for women, but her service in senior administrative roles at Mt Holyoke College and Mount Vernon College opened doors for future generations of women leaders.

 Books may be nominated for more than one prize, should they meet the criteria.

 Individuals: Contact the publisher and ask to have a copy of the nominated book sent to each of the committee members listed below.
-The deadline for individuals to submit nominations was January 15, 2014.
+Nominations are due Monday, February 13, 2017.